Aldarwishi/ssl/team/mayK.md

 [ref.](https://nextjs.org/docs)
 ![imag](https://asperbrothers.com/wp-content/uploads/2021/07/ssr.png)

-2. **Nuxt** is a free and open-source framework with an intuitive and extendable way to create type-safe, performant and production-grade full-stack web applications and websites with Vue.js.
+2. **Nuxt.js** is a free and open-source framework with an intuitive and extendable way to create type-safe, performant and production-grade full-stack web applications and websites with Vue.js.
 We made everything so you can start writing .vue files from the beginning while enjoying hot module replacement in development and a performant application in production with server-side rendering by default.
 Nuxt has no vendor lock-in, allowing you to deploy your application anywhere, even to the edge.